-From March 28 - April 10, 2021, there were one hundred and nineteen confirmed cases reported in Carson City.
-This represents approximately forty-four percent of all Quad-County cases during this two-week period and is a thirteen percent increase from the previous two-week period.
+From April 4 - April 17, 2021, there were one hundred and thirty-four confirmed cases reported in Carson City.
+This represents approximately forty-six percent of all Quad-County cases during this two-week period and is an eleven percent increase from the previous two-week period.
 The daily cases reported, based on a seven-day average, over this two-week period was nine.
 This indicates that, on average, there have been nine new cases each day throughout Carson City.
 Fifty-three percent of cases were female, and forty-seven percent were male.
 The average age of Carson City cases was thirty-nine years old.